Eric-Tran/Authentication-Server-Template/README.md

 # Authentication-Server-Template

-Express API server with MongoDB database and authentication through PassportJS, JWT, and bcrypt.
+Node API server with MongoDB database and authentication through PassportJS, JWT, and bcrypt.